HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 Expansion Hub to Gateway example 2
 ```

-If the Gateway is a _V5008 AIoT_, up to five total Hubs can be daisy chained together.
+If the Gateway is a _V5008 AIoT_, up to 5 Hubs can be daisy-chained together.
 Connect the _RS485 Out_ Port from the Hub connected to the Gateway to the _RS485 In_ Port of an additional Hub.
 Note the following:

 - The maximum cable length from the Gateway to the last Hub in the chain must not exceed 20 meters (65 feet).
 - Master Module addresses must be unique.